jasonmacduffie/isles-of-maga/magic.md

 - Longsword-length: 1d8 damage
 - Two-Handed sword-length: 1d10 damage (must be held in both hands)

 The weapon itself has no weight.
 If the Magic-User lets go of the weapon, it disappears.
 The weapon can also be destroyed by Dispel Magic.
 At the end of the duration, the weapon vanishes.
+The weapon is magical, and can do damage to ghosts.